bungdanar/data-processing/README.md

 1. Run command `python clean_data_dirs.py` again (if necessary) to get clean input directories.
 2. Copy and paste one or more `res-time.log` files into the `res_data` directory.
 3. Run command `python count_res_per_val_lib.py`.

+## How to count the number of total requests and endpoint coverage for each fuzzing tool

+1. Run command `python clean_data_dirs.py` again (if necessary) to get clean input directories.
+2. Copy and paste one or more `res-time.log` files into the `res_data` directory.
+3. Run command `python count_req_per_fuzz_tool.py`.
+4. It will show the number of total requests and endpoint coverage for each file log.